-- A. The vehicle or motorcycle mirrors are properly mounted in accordance with the manufacturer's specifications. - B. There are no objects, materials, damage, or deterioration of the mirror's surface obstructing the driver's view to the rear of the vehicle or motorcycle. - C. All vehicle or motorcycle mirrors maintain a fixed position when adjusted.
+- A. The vehicle or motorcycle's mirrors are properly mounted in accordance with the manufacturer's specifications. - B. There are no objects, materials, damage, or deterioration of the mirror's surface obstructing the driver's view to the rear of the vehicle or motorcycle. - C. All vehicle or motorcycle mirrors maintain a fixed position when adjusted.

-3.2 Windshield and Rear Window Inspection
+3.3 Windshield and Rear Window Inspection

 Windshields provide structural support to the passenger compartment of a motor vehicle in the event of a front-end collision or vehicle roll-over.
-Every passenger vehicle, other than a motorcycle, shall be equipped with a windshield that meets or may exceed Federal Motor Vehicle Safety Standards (49 C.F.R.
-571.205 and 49 C.F.R.
-571.212).
+Every passenger vehicle, other than a motorcycle, shall be equipped with a windshield that meets or may exceed Federal Motor Vehicle Safety Standards (49 C.F.R. section 571.205 and 49 C.F.R. section 571.212).
 It is unlawful to operate any motor vehicle when the windshield or rear window is in such defective condition that it impairs the driver's vision either to the front or rear of the vehicle.
-When inspecting the windshield and rear window the technician shall ensure:
+When inspecting the windshield and rear window, the technician shall ensure:

-- A. There are no cracks in the windshield which can negatively impact its structural support in the event of a front-end collision or vehicle rollover. - B. The driver's view of the road through the windshield and rear window is not impaired by: - Delamination of windshield - Damage to or deterioration of the glass surface
+- A. There are no cracks in the windshield. - B. The driver's view of the road through the windshield and rear window is not impaired by: - Delamination of the windshield - Damage to or deterioration of the glass surface

-- Objects or materials placed, displayed, installed, applied or affixed to the glass surface, unless permitted by Section 27608 of the Vehicle Code. - C. If a motorcycle is equipped with a front windshield that extends into the rider's field of vision, the technician shall inspect it to ensure the rider's view of the road is not impaired by damage to or deterioration of the windshield surface.
+- Any objects or materials placed, displayed, installed, applied, or affixed to the glass surface, unless permitted by VC section 26708. - C. If a motorcycle is equipped with a front windshield that extends into the rider's field of vision, the technician shall inspect it to ensure the rider's view of the road is not impaired by damage to or deterioration of the windshield surface.